csula-students/beautiful-data-project-dream/syllabus.md

 The primary goal for this Data Science class is to collect (acquire), store, analyze and visualize data for answering questions pertaining to *the third order of knowledge*.

-Students will perform programming parts throughout the quarter to finish the final course project.
+Students will perform programming parts throughout the quarter to finish the final course project that achieve above requirements.

 **Expectations**

-We expect students to have strong Java programming background with some Python programming experience.
+We expect students to have strong Java programming background with ability to manage your own programming environment such as installing new tools and maintaining your tools.

-Moreover, we expect students to spend a large amount of time learning new tools and coding outside of course schedule.
+In addition, we also expect students to spend a large amount of time learning new technologies and coding outside of course schedule.

-Finally, the programming assignments are non-trivial for a number of reasons, students are expected to understand and develop programs that have varying algorithmic complexities.
+Finally, the programming assignments are **non-trivial** for a number of reasons, students are expected to understand and develop programs that have varying algorithmic complexities.
 To this end, leaving the homework assignments to the last minute is a surefire way to *not* pass the course.

 ## Logistics